mcdonag5/120IT_1819NOVDEC/README.md

-# 120IT_1819NOVDEC
+# 120IT_1819NOVDEC <br />

-Task:
+Task: <br />
-Add your first name to the Members.txt and push your changes to the repository
+Add your first name to the Members.txt and push your changes to the repository <br />
-Task:
+Task: <br />
-Fork and complete the "CodePortfolioStreamWriterReader" application
+Fork and complete the "CodePortfolioStreamWriterReader" application <br />